 Where do you purchase ingredients?

 We work with established ingredient suppliers throughout United States with a reputation for quality.
 See blog series for more info CA almonds from CA, Cocoa POwder with decent labor, etc. but not making local claim INgredeints you can feel safe and comfortable wih; high quality FEELS VAGUE… ??

 How do you manage the risk of allergen cross-contact?

-All our concentrate bottles are color-coded to reduce the chance of allergen-containing products from accidentally being placed in the incorrect slot.
+All our concentrate bottles are color-coded to reduce the chance of products with allergens from accidentally being placed in the incorrect dispenser slot.
 We recommend that food services label slots in the dispenser with a sticker of the corresponding color to provide an additional visual cue.

 We cannot entirely eliminate the possibility of cross-contact during the dispensing process (e.g., splashing, cleaning).
 All beverages served from a dispenser contain all allergens that are also served from that dispenser.

 Is there a cost for the dispenser?

 Uproot covers the cost of purchase, installation, and servicing for each dispenser, including an annual preventative maintenance.
 The food service is responsible for providing a filtered water line and electricity to the dispenser.
 We are happy to work with locations that would prefer to purchase and maintain their dispenser(s) independently; please contact us at email@example.com for more details.